dunglas/mercure/spec/mercure.md

 The request **MUST** be encoded using the `application/x-www-form-urlencoded` format [@W3C.REC-html52-20171214] and contains the following name-value tuples:

  *  `topic`: The identifiers of the updated topic.
-It is **RECOMMENDED** to use an URL as identifier.
-If this name is present several times, the first occurrence is considered to be the canonical URL of the topic, and other ones are considered to be alternate URLs.
-The hub **MUST** dispatch this update to subscribers that are subscribed to both canonical or alternate URLs.
+It is **RECOMMENDED** to use an IRI as identifier.
+If this name is present several times, the first occurrence is considered to be the canonical IRI of the topic, and other ones are considered to be alternate IRIs.
+The hub **MUST** dispatch this update to subscribers that are subscribed to both canonical or alternate IRIs.

- *  `data`: the content of the new version of this topic.
+ *  `data` (optional): the content of the new version of this topic.

  *  `private` (optional): if this name is set, the update **MUST NOT** be dispatched to subscribers not authorized to receive it.
 See (#authorization).
 It is recommended to set the value to `on`